What Are the Types of Self-Injury?

 If an individual shows signs of self-injury, a mental health professional with self-injury expertise should be consulted.
 The mental health professional will be able to make an evaluation and recommend a course of treatment.
 Self-injury can be a symptom of psychiatric illness including:

 can be used to help a person stop engaging in self-injury.

-Group therapy: Talking about your condition in a group setting to people who have similar problems may be helpful in decreasing the shame associated with self-harm, and in supporting healthy expression of emotions.
+Group therapy enables individuals to talk about their condition with others who have similar problems.
+This may be helpful in decreasing the shame associated with self-harm, and in supporting healthy expression of emotions.

-Family therapy: This type of therapy addresses any history of family stress related to the behavior and can help family members learn to communicate more directly and openly with each other.
+Family therapy helps the individual addressany history of family stress related to the behavior and can help family members learn to communicate more directly and openly with each other.

-Antidepressants or anti-anxiety medication may be used to reduce the initial impulsive response to stress.
+such as antidepressants, low-dose antipsychotics, mood-stabilizers, or anti-anxiety medication may all be used to reduce the initial impulsive response to stress.